Stock market today: Wall Street drifts to start what could be a quiet wek

 This upcoming week does not have many economic or earnings reports that can help answer investors’ main question.
 A report on Friday will show how the Federal Reserve’s preferred measure of inflation behaved in May, but data already arrived earlier this month on prices at the consumer and wholesale levels.

-More emphasis will be on June’s inflation data, which will arrive a couple weeks before the Fed’s next meeting running July 25-26.
+More emphasis will be on June’s inflation data, which will arrive next month.
 Also upcoming is the next monthly jobs report, which will arrive in two Fridays.

-For now, traders are mostly betting on the Fed raising rates by a quarter of a percentage point in July, according to data from CME Group.
-The Fed has already hiked its key overnight interest rate to the highest level since 2007, though it refrained from making a move last month.
+For now, traders are betting those reports will push the Fed to raise rates by a quarter of a percentage point at its next meeting, which runs July 25-26, according to data from CME Group.
+The Fed has been hiking its key overnight interest at a breakneck pace since early last year, though it refrained from making a move last month.
 More importantly, much of Wall Street expects a hike next month to be the final one of this cycle.

 High rates undercut inflation by applying the brakes to the entire economy, and they raise the risk of a recession if they stay too high, too long.